Botox Top 10 Questions

 #4) At what age should you start receiving Botox injections?

-Botox is approved for anyone over the age of 18 years old.
+A botox treatment is approved for anyone over the age of 18 years old.

 Most medical providers recommend starting to receive Botox injections anywhere between your mid-20s to early 30s.
 Starting Botox injections before this age range is usually what is called preventative Botox, meaning though the patient does not have wrinkles or fine lines yet because he or she is still so young, Botox will inhibit those muscles from moving early on making it near impossible for wrinkles to form.